-DBS Esso Card offers drivers a great way turn petrol purchases into fuel savings and rewards.
-Consumers earn up to 21.1% fuel savings at Esso and general spend earns points redeemable as miles, rewards, or further fuel savings.
-Cardholders are auto-enrolled in the Esso Smiles Driver Rewards Programme, which offers another 2.2% in fuel savings, and have access to the card's unique 0% interest, no admin fee instalment plan for motor insurance and road tax.
+DBS Esso Card offers drivers a great way to turn petrol purchases into fuel savings and rewards.
+Consumers earn up to 21.2% fuel savings at Esso and general spend earns points redeemable as rewards or further fuel savings.
+Cardholders are auto-enrolled in the Esso Smiles Driver Rewards Programme, which offers another 2.4% in fuel savings, and have access to the card's unique 0% interest instalment Payment Plan for Motor Insurance and Road Tax.
+DBS Esso Card is a great option if you want to maximise rewards as a frequent user of Esso, making it one of the best rewards credit cards in Singapore for drivers.

 DBS Esso Card is well-suited for frequent drivers who prefer to fuel up at Esso, and who would like to turn their petrol purchases into rewards.
-Cardholders can earn up to 21.1% in fuel savings at Esso, including 17% in instant savings and a S$10 discount, after a nett fuel spend of S$200.
-Consumers earn up to an additional 2.2% in savings as part of their auto-enrolment into the Esso Smiles Driver Rewards Programme.
-With this, every 1 litre of Synergy fuel earns 1 Point, which can later be redeemed for miles, rewards, or free fuel.
+Cardholders can earn up to 21.2% in fuel savings at Esso, including 18% in instant savings and a S$7 discount, after a nett fuel spend of S$180.
+Consumers earn up to an additional 2.4% in savings as part of their auto-enrolment into the Esso Smiles Driver Rewards Programme.
+With this, every 1 litre of Synergy fuel earns 1 Point, which can later be redeemed for rewards, or free fuel.

 Purchasing fuel at Esso can earn rewards fairly easily, but rewards rates for general spend are very low.
-While purchasing 1 litre of Synergy fuel (about S$2.21 in cost) earns 1 Point, for all other purchases S$10 spend earns 1 Point up to the first S$500 non-fuel spend, then 2 Points for the subsequent S$501-S$5,000 spend.
 Consumers can exchange 300 Points for S$10 worth of Synergy fuel.
-So, cardholders can earn about 4.5 litres of fuel either by purchasing about S$663 of Esso gas or by spending S$1,750 on non-fuel purchases.
+So, cardholders can earn about 3.4 litres of fuel either by purchasing about S$948 of Esso gas.
 DBS Esso Card maximises rewards for drivers, but is not a great option for daily spenders.

-How Does DBS Esso Card's Rewards Program Work?
+How the DBS Esso Credit Card Rewards Program Works

 - All spend earns Smiles Points

-- Smiles Points can be redeemed for fuel vouchers, miles, or rewards
+- Smiles Points can be redeemed for fuel vouchers,or rewards

 - 300 Smiles Points redeemable for S$10 worth of Synergy Fuel